vaidikakulthe/vaidikakulthe/README.md

 ---

 ## ✨ About Me
-I am an aspiring **Data Analyst** with a strong foundation in **Full-Stack Development**.
+I am an aspiring **Data Analyst** with a strong foundation.
 This unique background allows me to not only analyze data but also understand the underlying systems that generate it.

 I specialize in **Python, SQL, and Data Visualization**, focusing on uncovering patterns that drive growth and efficiency.
 I’m a big believer in data integrity, storytelling through visuals, and staying curious about the "why" behind the numbers.